-Marketing Strategy of Mitsubishi analyses the brand with the marketing mix framework which covers the 4Ps (Product, Price, Place, Promotion).
+Marketing Strategy of Mitsubishi analyzes the brand with the marketing mix framework which covers the 4Ps (Product, Price, Place, Promotion).
 There are several marketing strategies like product innovation, pricing approach, promotion planning etc. These business strategies, based on Mitsubishi marketing mix, help the brand succeed in the market.

 Mitsubishi marketing strategy helps the brand/company to position itself competitively in the market and achieve its business goals & objectives.

 Let us start the Mitsubishi Marketing Strategy & Mix to understand its product, pricing, advertising & distribution strategies:

 In this article:

 The product strategy and mix in Mitsubishi marketing strategy can be explained as follows:

 Mitsubishi is a real conglomerate with its product lines varying from food & beverages to aviation.
 The plethora of product lines form the basis of the marketing mix product strategy for Mitsubishi.
 Products which the company offers are: Insurance, Financial services, Heavy Industry, food & beverages, aviation, telecom, mining, shipbuilding, construction, automotive, oil & gas, chemicals, steel, electronics, etc. The Mitsubishi group has three major companies under its group.
 The first company is, The Bank of Tokyo-Mitsubishi UFJ.
 It is the largest bank in Japan.
 The second is the Mitsubishi Corporation which is a general trading company.
 The third is Mitsubishi Heavy Industries which is a diversified manufacturing firm.
 The company Mitsubishi Heavy Industries includes industrial companies like Nikon Corporation, Mitsubishi Power Systems, Mitsubishi Motors, Mitsubishi Chemical, Mitsubishi Atomic Industry.